McKinney, Texas: Economy

-In its beginning, McKinney heavily relied on agriculture.
+At its beginning, McKinney heavily relied on agriculture.
 Unlike most of the American South, McKinney relied on the production of corn and wheat instead of cotton.
-This was due to the lack of railroads and general poor infrastructure in Collin County before the 1870s.
-After the railroads arrived in McKinney in 1872, McKinney would experience major growth in the cotton industry with the city becoming a major distributing point for cotton farmers in Collin County.
+This was due to the lack of railroads and generally poor infrastructure in Collin County before the 1870s.
+After the railroads arrived in McKinney in 1872, McKinney would experience major growth in the cotton industry with the city becoming a major distribution point for cotton farmers in Collin County.
 Collin County itself would become the sixth largest cotton producer in the country by 1926.
-In 1870, there were only 1 cotton gin in McKinney but by 1876 there were 4 cotton gin in McKinney.
+In 1870, there was only 1 cotton gin in McKinney but by 1876 there were 4 cotton gins in McKinney.
 The first textile mill in McKinney, the Texas Cotton Mill Company, opened a mill in McKinney in 1910.
 After World War II, McKinney would start transitioning from its agricultural based economy to one based on industry and manufacturing.

 The per capita personal income per person has been consistently rising since at least the mid-2010s with per capita personal income rising from $32,849 in 2014 to $46,671 in 2023.
 The median household income also experienced a similar trend going from $81,118 in 2014 to $98,317 in 2023.
 As of the 2023 fiscal year, the unemployment rate in McKinney is 3.7%.

 According to the city's 2024 Comprehensive Annual Financial Report, the top 10 employers in the city are: